Total Dhamaal: Plot

 After somehow escaping near-death scenarios, everyone reaches Omkar Zoo where they start finding the hidden money.
 They see that a man named Chinappa Swamy is planning to illegally close the zoo and turn it into a housing colony by killing all the animals.
 When the caretaker Prachi disagrees, he locks her inside the control station.
 The group then sees that Chinappa's men are poisoning the animal's food to kill them.
-When Jhingur, Manav, Johnny and Bindu ask to save them, the group decides to save the animals.
+Using with poison When Jhingur, Manav, Johnny and Bindu ask to save them, the group decides to save the animals.
 Guddu comes across a lion and succeeds in keeping him from eating the poisoned steak.
 Lallan and Jhingur try to stop a baby gorilla from eating the poisoned bananas but Lallan gets beaten up by the father gorilla.
 Lallan saves the gorillas by convincing them to not eat the bananas.
 Adi and Manav try to rescue a baby elephant which has eaten the poisoned sugarcanes.
 They save him but the elephant pukes on Adi and the elephants thank them.
-Avinash and Bindu try to stop a tiger from eating the poisoned steak but Bindu gets chased by the tiger and she escapes him by climbing up a tree.
+Avinash and Bindu try to stop a tiger from eating the poisoned meat but Bindu gets chased by the tiger and she escapes him by climbing up a tree.
 Avinash then succeeds in convincing the tiger.
 Prachi gets freed when her pet monkey Security opens the door.
 After successfully saving the animals, the group finds the OK and decides to split the money equally between all of them.
 They, along with the Commissioner after finally tracking down Guddu and Johnny, are confronted by Chinappa but get saved when Security holds a gun to Chinappa's face.
 The animals then chase Chinappa.
 The Commissioner forgives Guddu and Johnny when he also receives some of the money.
 Avinash and Bindu forgive each other and decide to live happily together.
 Guddu falls in love with Prachi with Johnny asking if he can get a girlfriend too.